 Larissa graduated from Leo Tolstoy University with the degree in Romano-Germanic Philology.
 She started her career in the oil industry in for Sakhalinmorneftegaz in Russia’s Far Eastern island of Sakhalin.
 Subsequently she joined Royal Dutch Shell from 1990 until 1996.
 Then she started working in wealth management, starting at Barclays, then joining Goldman Sachs and finally Morgan Stanley, before joining ACPI in 2009.

-Liliia joined ACPI as an Analyst in September 2016.
+Liliia joined ACPI in September 2016.

 Previously, she defended a PhD in Engineering Sciences with major in Control in Social and Economic Systems.